Contents

 Baptism of Fire

 Baptism of Fire continues Geralt’s saga.
-He is now recovering from the severe injuries inflicted on him in Time of Contempt.
+He is now recovering from the severe injuries inflicted on him in the Time of Contempt.
 Still, after some news he’s getting, he has to hid the road, no matter what.

 He needs to get to Nifflegard, and on the road, he picks up quite the diverse set of companions.